bbauska/W3Cx-2of5/README.md

 you'll get a blank frame and an error message in the console.
 This isn't a bug, it's a feature.

-There are a number of important attributes for an <iframe> tag, but for now we'll just look at a few of them:
+There are a number of important attributes for an &lt;iframe&gt; tag, but for now we'll just look at a few of them:

 <!------------------------------------------------------------------------------------------------>